Kofu, Japan: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Take care to find the right type.
-Many adapters available are just plugs and expect your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A and B. Be sure to choose the right kind.
+A lot of adapters for sale now are just plugs and require your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one is sufficent for most places.

 Travel pillow